Science and Engineering Endowment

 The Research Immersion for Undergraduates program (RIU) allows students to use BJU’s labs for full-time research during the summer.
 Research in the RIU is not scripted.
 For academic classes during the school year, students work through problems that have clear, gradable answers.
 However, experiments conducted during the RIU programs have no correct answers, giving students invaluable experience with real world science and a solid addition to their resume.
 The different RIUs will conduct research throughout the semester or during the summer.

 The Chemistry RIU is a partnership between S&E and Cayman Chemical and the two group work together to sponsor chemical research and experimentation by undergraduates.
 This RIU has had several notable and exciting outcomes including presentations at conferences and synthesizing new drugs to be sold for research.
 The partnership has also led to internships and even employment opportunities for students at Cayman Chemical.

-The Biology RIU works within BJU’s cancer lab to conduct research on the well-known disease.
+The Biology RIU works within BJU’s Cancer Research Lab to conduct research on the well-known disease.
 Mostly operating during the summer months, this RIU gives students the opportunity to tackle projects with major ramifications and even publish peer-reviewed articles if circumstances allow.
 The outcomes of several of the RIUs have been presented at the annual meeting of the American Institute for Cancer Research in Washington, D.C.

 For the past several years, the Engineering RIU has focused on autonomous vehicle development.
 With sponsorships ranging from private companies, Department of Defense subcontracts, to U.S. Army DEVCOM, this RIU affords students excellent real-world research.
-The outcomes of the projects have also won several competitions amongst other universities.
+Participants have also won several competitions amongst other universities.

 Summer Institute in Teaching Science